Governance

 Embedded governance

-Embedded governance (or immanent governance) is about engineering the environment in which action takes space to direct, channel or shape action, to take away the possibility of undesirable or less desirable action alternatives.
+Embedded governance (or immanent governance) is about engineering the environment in which action are deployed to direct, channel or shape action, to take away the possibility of undesirable or less desirable action alternatives.
 The true act of governance is the decision to shape the space or the process in a given way, which will subject all actors to that particular design.
 Once that design decision has been made and it has been implemented, the rules become embedded or immanent.
 For example, if we don't want people to walk into a certain area, we put up a barrier.
 The barrier can be suggestive (a ribbon) or a hard physical barrier (a fence).

 OVNs rely on stigmergy, which in turn relies on embedded governance.
-In other words, in order for OVNs to scale, we believe that most of the rules need to be already embedded in the design of the OVN's physical and digital space, as well as in its methods and processes.
+In other words, in order for OVNs to scale, we believe that most of the rules need to be already embedded in the design of the OVN's physical and digital environment, as well as in its methods and processes.

 Onchain governance refers to smart contracts, which are self-enforcing programmable rules, i.e. programs that are implemented on blockchain-based infrastructures to execute with certainty whenever certain conditions are met.
 A bundle of such smart contracts form a Distributed Autonomous Organization (DAO) or Distributed Autonomous Corporation (DAC).
 Offchain governance refers to the residual rules and decision making process that are not automated in such way and rely on human action.